ddbj/www/_ddbj/wgs-e.md

     url: /ddbj/tpa-e.html
 ---

 The whole genome shotgun approach (the whole genome is once blasted into millions of fragment, which are sequenced and reassembled to produce a series of sequence 'scaffolds'.) has been used to sequence the genome of various organisms.

-The large set of contigs from the proceeding genome project can be submitted to DDBJ/ENA/GenBank as WGS data.
+The large set of contigs from the proceeding genome project can be submitted to INSDC as WGS data.
 See also [INSDC standards for genome assembly submission](/ddbj/assembly-e.html )

 See [the list of publicized WGS data.](https://ddbj.nig.ac.jp/public/ddbj_database/wgs/WGS_ORGANISM_LIST.html)